-- Local Adaptation Management: Veeva Claims provides the ability to create local adaptations of claims in order to review and approve claims for a product in different countries.
-Local Adaptation records contain all information for a local adaptation from a Claim record, including Statement text, adapted for different countries.
+- Local Adaptation Management: Veeva Claims provides the ability to create local adaptations of claims in order to review and approve claims for a product in different locations.
+Local Adaptation records contain all information for a local adaptation from a Claim record, including Statement text, adapted for different locations.

-- Pack Copy Management: Veeva Claims provides the ability to manage all content that appears on packaging labels, including the ability to generate local pack copies for multiple countries from a global pack copy and check for missing localization elements before generation.
+- Pack Copy Management: Veeva Claims provides the ability to manage all content that appears on packaging labels, including the ability to generate local pack copies for multiple locations from a global pack copy and check for missing localization elements before generation.
+Users can reuse element translations across multiple local pack copies in different geographical markets.
 Brand marketers can create and manage content such as claims, logos, corporate addresses, or usage instructions and organize the pack copy content by levels and panels.
 Translators can review elements and provide translations for local pack copies.
 Pack Copy Management also provides a hierarchy viewer and navigator so that users can view all packaging levels and panels on a single page.

 Depending on your Vault’s configuration, object labels may appear differently than the labels mentioned in this article.

 In addition to the shared RegulatoryOne data model, the Veeva Claims application has additional objects to house data.
 This is a list of core Veeva Claims objects, but it does not include all objects: